georocket/georocket-website/src/products/index.md

     "pro": true
   },
   {
-    "title": "Web visualization",
+    "title": "2D web visualization",
-    "description": "Data stored in GeoRocket can be visualized in 2D and 3D in a web browser", "pro": true
+    "description": "Data stored in GeoRocket can be visualized and interactively analyzed in 2D in a web browser", "pro": true
   },
   {
-    "title": "Cluster metrics",
+    "title": "3D web visualization",
-    "description": "Detailed information about GeoRocket's status, work load and performance", "pro": true
+    "description": "Export data to an interactive and high-performance 3D web visualization", "pro": true
   },
   {